uhlerlab/PUPS/README.md

-All required packages are listed in package-list.txt.
+All required packages are listed in package-list.txt and can be installed via conda.
+Model training requires GPU.

 # Pretrained models using the Human Protein Atlas:
 - ./checkpoints has the model parameters for all the 22 epochs.